devcontainers-contrib/features/src/terrascan/README.md

 # Terrascan (via Github Releases) (terrascan)

-terrascan is a tool to switch between contexts (clusters) on kubectl faster.
+Terrascan is a static code analyzer for Infrastructure as Code.

 ## Example Usage